 The Current Offset Bias (COB) register allows a programmable offset value to be added to raw current measurements.
-The result of the raw current measurement plus COB is displayed as the current measurement result in the CURRENT register, and is used for current accumulation.
+The result of the raw current measurement plus COB is displayed as the current measurement result in the Current register, and is used for current accumulation.
 COB can be used to correct for a static offset error, or can be used to intentionally skew the current results and therefore the current accumulation.

-Read and write access is allowed to COB.
+COB allows read and write access.
 Whenever the COB is written, the new value is applied to all subsequent current measurements.
-COB can be programmed in 1.56 μ V steps to any value between +198.1 μ V and -199.7 μ V. The COB value is stored as a two's complement value in volatile memory, and must be initialized through the interface on power-up.
+COB can be programmed in 1.56μV steps to any value between +198.1μV and -199.7μV.
+The COB value is stored as a two's complement value in nonvolatile memory.